 The smell is a little different than the other products in the Rose Infused Skintreats line.
 I’m not really sure why, but I don’t mind.
 It’s floral but I don’t think it smells nearly as rosy as the rest of the collection.

 I haven’t experienced a breakout since switching to the Pixi Rose Ceramide Cream.
 In fact, I broke out when I switched to a mini pot of Kiehls Ultra Facial Cleanser from my advent calendar but not when I switched back.
 My skin is happy when I use this moisturizer.
-My previous HG moisturizer was the Neutrogena Hydro Boost Gel Cream for Extra Dry Skin but because of it’s gel texture it tended to pill under makeup.
+My previous HG moisturizer was the Neutrogena Hydro Boost Gel Cream for Extra Dry Skin but because of it’s gel texture it tended to pill with silicone primers.
 I have no pilling issues with the Rose Ceramide Cream so Pixi has knocked Neutrogena out of the ring.
 Pixi is also cruelty free, unlike Neutrogena.

 What’s your favourite Winter Moisturizer?